gohugoio/hugoDocs/content/en/host-and-deploy/host-on-netlify/index.md

 1. [Log in](https://github.com/login) to your GitHub account
 1. [Create](https://github.com/new) a GitHub repository for your project
 1. [Create](https://git-scm.com/docs/git-init) a local Git repository for your project with a [remote](https://git-scm.com/docs/git-remote) reference to your GitHub repository
-1. Create a Hugo site within your local Git repository and test it with the `hugo server` command
+1. Create a Hugo project within your local Git repository and test it with the `hugo server` command
 1. Commit the changes to your local Git repository and push to your GitHub repository.

 ## Procedure